ImgBotApp/InternetNL/faqs/report/subtest/partly-tested_pl.md

-Some hosts passed subtest, but not all hosts could be tested ⇒ negative score
+Some servers passed subtest, but not all servers could be tested ⇒ null score